lazorfuzz/liowebrtc/README.md

   componentDidMount() {
     this.webrtc = new LioWebRTC({
-      // The url for your signaling server
+      // The url for your signaling server.
+Use your own in production!
       url: 'https://sandbox.simplewebrtc.com:443/',
       // The local video ref set within your render function
       localVideoEl: this.localVid,